 - Hamburg chickens can be loud.
 Where do you live?
 You should make sure your environment is suitable to raise Hamburg chickens

 - The great thing about this chicken breed is that it can thrive in both warm and cold environments.
-In fact, the Hamburg chicken is cold hardy and can maintain in extremely cold temperatures.
+In fact, the Hamburg chicken is cold-hardy and can maintain extremely cold temperatures.
 This will not be a factor when determining their housing situation.

 - You have to decide if you will choose mature eggs, chicks, or adults to raise.
 Remember, the Hamburg breed matures quickly and begins to lay eggs around 4-5 months of age.
 This decision can be made based on your own personal goals and time commitment.
 Do you have the time to care for a mature egg or chick?
 If not, consider getting an adult Hamburg chicken